 Allyship in the workplace is crucial for inclusion and equality.
 Research shows that having just one strong ally can help reduce the possibility of suicidal thoughts of LGBTQ+ people by 40%.
 Having someone to actively listen and being able to signpost help is something we can all do.

 If you want to be an LGBTQ+ ally but are unsure where to start, we have a quick guide about the various types of allyship and what actions you can take.

 Interacting with LGBTQ+ media such as books, films and TV shows can be a fun and easy way of learning about LGBTQ+ history and other LGBTQ+ topics.

 We have Pride Month media suggestions to share with your teams to encourage them to learn and engage with these topics in a medium that suits their learning style.

 How Inclusive Employers can help your organisation celebrate Pride month

 Here at Inclusive Employers, we are driven to help employers recognise and understand the importance of celebrations such as Pride month.
 We are also committed to helping organisations when Pride month ends.

->

-> We have created a package of five Pride Month webinars that are designed to support organisation’s throughout all stages of their LGBTQ+ inclusion journey.
+We can provide Pride Month webinars or in-person training to support you and your organisation throughout all stages of your LGBTQ+ inclusion journey.